 Best for High-Value Rings: Lavalier

-Lavalier is a well-known jewelry insurance provider that is based in California and has partnered with Berkley National Insurance Company to provide underwriting.
+Lavalier is a well-known jewelry insurance provider that has partnered with Berkley National Insurance Company to provide underwriting.
 Berkley National Insurance Company has an A+ rating with AM Best.
 Lavalier is not currently accredited by the Better Business Bureau but has earned an A+ rating.

 One benefit of Lavalier is that the company allows you to get a quick quote online.
 The website application also advertises potential discounts for those who have home safes or alarm systems.

 The annual premiums depend on your zip code and the appraised value of your engagement ring.
-There are seven deductible options, ranging from $0 to $5,000.
-We used the company’s quoting tool to test for premiums on a $5,900 ring in Nashville and found that annual premiums ranged from $62 to $83 per year.
+There are many deductible options, ranging from $0 to $25,000.

-Lavalier’s underwriting process considers a ring’s appraisal, the appraisal date, grading report, past ring coverage, and your criminal background.
-If you need to file a claim later, you need to submit a report, and a representative will assist you through the repair or replacement process.
+If you need to file a claim, you need to submit a report, and a representative will assist you through the repair or replacement process.

 Best Claims Process: JIBNA

 Jewelry Insurance Brokerage of North America, or JIBNA, is a private underwriting manager that has been in business since 2007.
 The company was founded by a jewelry industry expert with over 45 years of insurance expertise.
-JIBNA’s carriers have A ratings with AM Best.
-There are no listings for JIBNA with the Better Business Bureau and the company doesn’t sell policies directly, but you can call them to find a broker in your area.
+There are no listings for JIBNA with the Better Business Bureau and the company doesn’t sell policies directly, but you can inquire online to find a broker in your area.

 JIBNA uses the following formula to determine annual insurance premiums: